Morbix/TableManager/README.md

 [![License](https://img.shields.io/cocoapods/l/TableManager.svg?style=flat)](http://cocoapods.org/pods/TableManager)
 [![Platform](https://img.shields.io/cocoapods/p/TableManager.svg?style=flat)](http://cocoapods.org/pods/TableManager)

-`TableManager` is a UITableView extension to use and manipulate the table easier.
-You can add Row and Section's objects then the library will handle all the protocol implementation for you.
+**TableManager** is an extension of `UITableView`.
+Manipulate your table in an easier way.
+Add sections and rows.
+Configure headers and footers.
+Hide and show rows individually.
+And this library will handle all the protocols for you.
 The table the way it should be.

 ## Requirements